opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 When you need a particles event to start before frame 1, you can set a negative Starting Frame value.
 For example if you need at frame 1 a snowfall, you cannot make the event start at frame 1, otherwise you will see only the first generated snowflakes; in this case you can set a negative value, for example -20, so that the snowfall has already evolved for 20 frames before being displayed at frame 1.

-As the Starting Frame is an effect parameter, moving the particles effect column up or down in the xsheet will not change the starting frame: the parameter itself has to be edited.
+As the Starting Frame is an effect parameter, moving the particles effect column up or down in the Xsheet will not change the starting frame: the parameter itself has to be edited.

 .. note:: If the Starting Frame is higher than the first frame where a Birth Rate is set, the former value is used as the starting point of the event.
 For example if the Starting Frame is 20 and first frame with a positive Birth Rate is frame 15, from frame 15 to 20 no particles will be generated.